VishalRamki/C3990-Server/README.md

 The way Flask is setup, it allows you to make modifications to the code and reloads it.

 # Changelog

+### 09/04/17 [1:52PM] - Bug Fixes, New Endpoint

+- Added a new endpoint `/api/materials/<string>`, this endpoint returns an uploaded image.
+- Modified the input of Place Order.
+It now requires User_ID To be present.

 ### 08/04/17 - Massive Updated;